ipld/go-ipld-prime/schema/gen/go/HACKME_wip.md

 		- Maps would turn tricky, except we're already happy with having an internal slice in those too.
 So, it's covered.
 			- Interestingly, maps also have the ability to easily store all of (null,absent,value{...}) in them, without extra space.
 				- But considering the thing about slices-in-maps, that may not be relevant.
 We want quick linear iterator-friendly reads of Maybe state too.
+- We discarded the idea of sometimes collapsing a maybe with one mode (e.g., 'optional' or 'nullable' but not 'optional nullable') down to one pointer and no struct.
+	- mostly because it just fell off the plate of considerations.  we could still try to do this, and save a word of memory in some cases.
+	- if we did this, complexity increases.
+		- take the already existing total complexity of maybes with-and-without-useptr and for the three combos... and double it again.  ow.
+	- if we did this, the typedef of `type MaybeT = *_T__Maybe` wouldn't work anymore.
+		- satisfying that type would mean any case that uses a pointer without embedded maybe struct would now need allocations.
+		  - this would be unacceptably high performance cost, so, we'd then end up needed to pursue more type signatures to avoid those costs...
+		- this might actually be a pretty hard-stop reason not to pursue this possibilty.  exposing *more* user-facing complexity in this area, in the form of more types in the golang code the user has to reason about despite having no equivalent in the IPLD Schema, is strongly undesirable.